sonaljain2212/30DaysOfML/Day-11.md

 In the special case when prior follows a uniform distribution, this means that we assign equal weights to all possible value of the Θ. In this case, MAP can be written as:

 ![alt text](https://miro.medium.com/max/430/1*Vp-Wy_o3FIvg_rBnRRGSzg.png)

+Based on the formula above, we can conclude that MLE is a special case of MAP, when prior follows a uniform distribution.
+This is the connection between MAP and MLE.